avinashbellana/potentiometric_dac/README.md

 # Quick glance of the IP
 With the advent of high performance digital circuits,the need for data converters with high speed and accuracy for a wide range of applications has drawn the attention of scientists and researchers worldwide.In this project we try to design a potentiometric digital-to-analog converter.This repository consists of all the files required to design a potentiometric dac.

-To develop an insight into the project, download the `understanding_pac` word document uploaded in this repository.Go through the document carefully and navigate to the references provided in the same whenever there is a need.
+To develop an insight into the project, download the `understanding_pac` pdf document uploaded in this repository.Go through the document carefully and navigate to the references provided in the same whenever there is a need.
 The document also provides you with some `applications` of dac which helps in understanding their practical implications.

 Let us begin with the design of a `2-bit` potentiometric dac.
 All the steps required are mentioned below.
 Lets start!